245 Beacon Street, Room 516

 Medical devices and instrumentation, Ultrasound, Imaging, Global Health, Digital Health, AI/Machine Learning, Sensing, Human factors/usability

 Bryan Ranger is the Ferrante Family Assistant Professor in the Department of Engineering, holds a courtesy appointment in the William F. Connell School of Nursing, and is a member of the Global Public Health and the Common Good Program faculty.
-At Ļć½¶Šć, he leads the Biomedical Imaging and Instrumentation Lab, where his research in biomedical engineering and global health aims to develop technology that makes healthcare more accessible and cost-effective, with a current focus on device and AI algorithm development for ultrasound imaging.
-He is also committed to advancing engineering education, and teaches first-year engineering analysis laboratories and a health-focused tech elective in the Human-Centered Engineering program.
+At Boston College, he leads the Biomedical Imaging and Instrumentation Lab, where his research in biomedical engineering and global health focuses on developing technologies that make healthcare more accessible and cost-effective, with particular emphasis on ultrasound and AI-based image analysis.
+His research program has been supported by the National Science Foundation, the Bill & Melinda Gates Foundation, and Google.Ā He is also committed to advancing engineering education through research and teaching, and teaches first-year engineering analysis laboratories, a second-year engineering foundations course focused on electrical engineering topics, and a biomedical imaging elective in the Human-Centered Engineering program.

-Prof. Ranger completed his Ph.D. in Medical Engineering & Medical Physics through the Harvard-MIT Program in Health Sciences and Technology as a NSF Graduate Research Fellow.
-His dissertation research consisted of developing ultrasound imaging methods to improve and facilitate lower limb prosthesis design.
+Prof. Ranger completed his Ph.D. in Medical Engineering and Medical Physics at MIT through the Harvard-MIT Program in Health Sciences and Technology (HST) as a National Science Foundation Graduate Research Fellow.
+His dissertation focused on developing ultrasound imaging methods to improve lower-limb prosthesis design.
 While at MIT, he was also an instructor at the D-Lab.
 He earned his M.S.E. and B.S.E. in Biomedical Engineering, with concentrations in medical imaging and bioelectrics, from the University of Michigan.